code-423n4/2023-10-ethena/README.md

 - `REDEEMER_ROLE` - can redeem collateral assets for burning `USDe`
 - `EthenaMinting` admin - can set the maxMint/maxRedeem amounts per block and add or remove supported collateral assets and custodian addresses, grant/revoke roles
 - `GATEKEEPER_ROLE` - can disable minting/redeeming of `USDe` and remove `MINTER_ROLE` and `REDEEMER_ROLE` roles from authorized accounts

+# Attack Ideas (Where to look for bugs)

+# Main Invariants

+Properties that should NEVER be broken under any circumstance:

+# Known Issues

 ## Scoping Details